 California Rangelands

 California’s grasslands in Mediterranean climate zones are presently dominated by annual grasses and forbs and are represented across the majority of the State’s low-elevation inland grasslands.
 These plants were first introduced to California shores as seed from ship-borne livestock feed transported from the European Mediterranean region during Spanish exploration and colonization beginning in the mid-1500s and peaking in the mid- through late-1700s.
 Mediterranean grasslands of Europe evolved plant communities characterized by a diversity of both annual and perennial grasses, together with annual and perennial herbs and various woody species.
 The introduction of non-native grasses into California’s zones of Mediterranean-type climate resulted in their dominance of most of California’s Mediterranean-type grasslands (Bartolome et al. 2007).
 In high-altitude meadows, the Transverse Ranges, Mojave Desert, and east of the Mediterranean climate zone, many of the introduced species occur in the grasslands with the original native grassland and shrubland species.
 Paradoxically, California’s Mediterranean grasslands are recognized as a global “hotspot” of biodiversity, with high numbers of endangered and threatened native species (Bartolome et al. 2014).
-Many of these native species benefit from grazing by livestock that reduces the mass and height of the introduced annual grasses.
-Without ongoing management, these grasslands can build up high volumes of annual grass residues that, together with woody fuels, increase ignition risks and the intensity and spread of wildfires (Ratcliff et al. 2022).
-These herbaceous fuels can often be effectively reduced by livestock grazing.
-Some canopy components of shrublands can be thinned and trampled to reduce combustion rates and flame lengths.
+Many of these native species benefit from grazing by livestock that reduces the mass and height of the introduced annual grasses, which can have both positive and negative environmental impacts.
+When managed with clear ecological goals and practices to achieve those desired outcomes, livestock grazing and animal impact may confer a variety of environmental benefits, including positive effects to biodiversity, sensitive resources, and management of fine fuels (Ratcliff et al. 2022).

 Grazing in California